Effects of nicotine on human brain development: Fetal development

 There is accumulating research concerning the negative effects of nicotine on prenatal brain development.
 Vaping during pregnancy can be harmful to the fetus.
 There is no supporting evidence demonstrating that vaping is safe for use in pregnant women.
 Nicotine accumulates in the fetus because it goes through the placenta.
 Nicotine has been found in placental tissue as early as seven weeks of embryonic gestation, and nicotine concentrations are higher in fetal fluids than in maternal fluids.
 Nicotine can lead to vasoconstriction of uteroplacental vessels, reducing the delivery of both nutrients and oxygen to the fetus.

 As a result, nutrition is re-distributed to prioritize vital organs, such as the heart and the brain, at the cost of less vital organs, such as the liver, kidneys, adrenal glands, and pancreas, leading to underdevelopment and functional disorders later in life.
 Nicotine attaches to nicotinic acetylcholine receptors in the fetus brain.
 The stage when the human brain is developing is possibly the most sensitive time period to the effects of nicotine.
 When the brain is being developed, activating or desensitizing nicotinic acetylcholine receptors by being exposed to nicotine can result in long-term developmental disturbances.

 Prenatal nicotine exposure has been associated with dysregulation of catecholaminergic, serotonergic, and other neurotransmitter systems.
 Prenatal nicotine exposure is associated with preterm birth, stillbirth, sudden infant death syndrome, auditory processing complications, changes to the corpus callosum, changes in brain metabolism, changes in neurological systems, changes in neurotransmitter systems, changes in normal brain development, lower birth weights compared to other infants, and a reduction in brain weight.

 A 2017 review states, "because nicotine targets the fetal brain, damage can be present, even when birth weight is normal."
 A 2014 US Surgeon General report found "that nicotine adversely affects maternal and fetal health during pregnancy, and that exposure to nicotine during fetal development has lasting adverse consequences for brain development."
 Nicotine prenatal exposure is associated with behavioral abnormalities in adults and children.
 Prenatal nicotine exposure may result in persisting, multigenerational changes in the epigenome.

+Reviews have linked prenatal nicotine exposure with later neurodevelopmental and neurobehavioral outcomes in offspring.
+A longitudinal cohort study conducted in 2025 and based on data from the Adolescent Brain Cognitive Development (ABCD) Study reported that maternal tobacco use during pregnancy was associated with lower cortical grey–white matter across the whole cortex and a smaller caudate nucleus volume in children.
+A 2023 review summarized clinical and preclinical evidence indicating that prenatal nicotine exposure may increase the risk of disorders such as attention-deficit hyperactivity disorder (ADHD), anxiety, and depression and may alter underlying brain circuitry and brain volume.
+A 2025 review of infant magnetic resonance imaging (MRI) studies reported that the existing research on prenatal substance exposure, including nicotine, has implicated cortical and subcortical gray and white matter regions, but noted important limitations such as small sample sizes and co-occurring exposures.

 Health effects of using e-cigarettes.